- May 5, 2023

 ETFs for swing trading should have ample amounts of liquidity.
 Simply looking at the volume of the ETF is not enough.
 Two key factors that determine ETF liquidity are the number of shares available for trading and the activity of traders, as well as the liquidity of each security within the fund.

 An ETF that invests in securities with limited supply may be difficult to trade, so it’s best to stick with popular ETFs such as SPY, SQQQ, XLF, QQQ, and EMM.
-By carefully considering ETF liquidity, traders can make more better decisions and potentially avoid trading difficulties.
+By carefully considering ETF liquidity, traders can make better decisions and potentially avoid trading difficulties.

 Like Stocks, But Not Exactly

-While there are similarities with stocks, individual stock prices rise and fall on the bases of supply, demand, and the outlook for the company.
+While there are similarities with stocks, individual stock prices rise and fall on the basis of supply, demand, and the outlook for the company.
 There are only so many shares of stocks that are available (supply).
 With an ETF, the market maker can create units (open-ended) so there is no supply issue.
 The ETF price is based on the value of all the securities held in the portfolio.

 Frequently Asked Questions